 With about 35 chalets and usually a few food trucks, this is one of Paris's best mid-sized Christmas markets, and perhaps the most photo-worthy.

-• Location: Quai Branly, across from the foot of the Eiffel Tower (the exact location seems to move around a bit each year, so don't be surprised when it's not where you remember from previous years)
+• Location: Quai Branly, near the foot of the Eiffel Tower (the exact location moves around a bit each year, so don't be surprised it it's not where you remember from a previous year)

 • Métro: Pont de l'Alma, Bir Hakeim